incoming-inc/ios-template-app/testing-logging.md

 ---
-title: Incoming iOS SDK - Logging
+title: Sourse iOS SDK - Logging
 layout: default
 ---

 #### Logging facility

-Enable debug logging on the Incoming SDK using the `[ISDKAppDelegateHelper setDebugLogging:BOOL]` method.
+Enable debug logging on the Sourse SDK using the `[ISDKAppDelegateHelper setDebugLogging:BOOL]` method.
 When enabled, look out for initialization messages in the console, on app startup:

 ~~~~
-ISDK: Incoming SDK version 2.3-48-g930a029a
+ISDK: Sourse SDK version 2.3-48-g930a029a
 ISDK: Initialized ok
 ~~~~